Index Methodology

 Regional sub-indices are only published when a region has sufficient contributing observations from multiple independent sources.

 Regional reference prices are combined into a global index value, weighted by observed market depth across regions.
-Regions with more active trading and greater available capacity receive higher weight.
+Regions with insufficient real transaction data receive reduced weight in the global index, ensuring that list-price-only regions do not distort the benchmark.

 For model-specific indices (e.g., GCI-H100), the global value reflects the liquidity-weighted average across all qualifying regions.
-For the headline GCI composite, individual model indices are combined using fixed model weights that reflect the model's significance in the AI compute market.
+For the headline GCI composite, individual model indices are combined using dynamic weights that reflect each model's current market liquidity and lifecycle stage.

 Memory indices (GMI family) use a simpler source-weighted median methodology, as memory markets have different liquidity characteristics than GPU compute spot markets.